 1954 Birthday of director and playwright George C. Wolfe who will put his stamp on the American theatre of the 1990s as executive director of The New York Shakespeare Festival/The Public Theatre, and as director of productions including Angels in America, Jelly's Last Jam, The Wild Party and Bring in 'da Noise, Bring in 'da Funk.

+1968 The Juilliard School starts its new four-year program of the Drama Division.
+As classes begin today, Kevin Kline and Patti LuPone are present.
+The school's director, John Houseman, will go on to call this first class of students "Group I".
+Among other graduates of this prestigious school are William Hurt, Christopher Reeve and Kevin Spacey.
 1974 Despite the bomb scare from a few nights before, Angela Lansbury opens tonight in the revival of Gypsy at the Winter Garden Theatre.
 Following in the footsteps of the legendary Ethel Merman was probably very frightening, but Lansbury wins over everyone.
 Variety critic Hobe Morrison reports, however, that she had "visible stage fright during much of the first act."
 The show will run 120 performances.

 1987 Legendary dancer and choreographer, Bob Fosse, dies today while walking down a Washington, D.C. street with wife Gwen Verdon.
 He had been directing a revival of Sweet Charity at the National Theatre.
 Fosse's style of choreography will always be remembered from the original Broadway productions of Chicago and Pippin.
 The hit musical revue of his choreography, Fosse, opened on Broadway in 1999 and went on to win the 1999 Tony Award for Best Musical.